 It's only when you start searching for pictures of the Turkish black roses that you'll realize something is up.

-Even if you're not a professional photographer (or, as it were, a professional user of photoshop), it's not hard to notice that all the photos of the "black" roses have their saturation completely turned down—they're black-and-white photos of roses colored like ones that grow in your garden.
+Even if you're not a professional photographer (or, as it were, a professional user of Photoshop), it's not hard to notice that all the photos of the "black" roses have their saturation completely turned down.
+To put it another way, they're black-and-white photos of roses colored like ones that grow in your garden.
 Surely, you might think, if black roses existed, color photos of them would, too?

 What is the Origin of the Halfeti Black Rose Hoax?